 Introduction

 Depression is a mental disorder characterized primarily by depressed mood, loss of interest and pleasure (World Health Organization, 2017).
+In depressed mood, emotions such as sadness, guilt, or irritability become dominant, affecting the person's life negatively and reducing the functionality.
 According to the definition of Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a decrease in subjective vitality is seen as one of the symptoms of depression (American Psychiatric Association, 2013).

 Subjective vitality is a valuable indicator of physical health and psychological well-being.
 In addition to the experiences of comfort, pleasure, and happiness, subjective vitality reflects hedonism and improved functionality (Ryan & Deci, 2001; Ryan et al., 2008).
-On the other hand, in the state of depression, subjective vitality decreases, anhedonia and functional impairment are seen.
+In a study conducted with university students, it was shown that subjective vitality was associated with psychological well-being, life skills and life satisfaction.
+(Fini at al, 2010).
+On the other hand, in the state of depression, subjective vitality decreases, the person may feel tired or exhausted, anhedonia and functional impairment are seen (American Psychiatric Association, 2013).

+Additionally, depressed mood is strongly associated with psychological inflexibility (Kashdan et al., 2010).
+One of the best examples of psychological inflexibility is the experiential avoidance (Rueda & Valls, 2016).
 Experiential avoidance behavior, which individuals do to protect themselves from negative thoughts and situations, may cause an increase in depressive symptoms as a coping strategy (Hayes et al., 2004; Hayes, Wilson, Gifford, Follette, & Strosahl, 1996).
 Ottenbreit and Dobson (2004) discuss a functional analysis of depression that focuses on avoidance.
 According to this analysis, a person diagnosed with depression tends to isolate, keep away from stressful states, and take the minimum level of action when faced with a stressful situation.
 Avoidant behaviors include avoidance of solving problems, making decisions, seizing opportunities, and completing tasks.
 Functional perspectives on depression emphasize that immobility, avoidance, and isolation forestall the possibility of exposing oneself to achievement or reinforcement.
+In addition, experiential avoidance was positively related with depressive symptoms in psychiatric patients has been shown (Rueda & Valls, 2016).

 Experiential avoidance can increase the perceived level of stress while avoiding negative thoughts and situations (Bardeen, Fergus & Orcutt, 2013).
 The greater the avoidance, can lower vitality as it gets longer (Kashdan, Zvolensky & McLeish, 2008).
 As this relationship between experiential avoidance and vitality becomes chronic, it may contribute to the development of depression.
+In a study, it has been shown that experiential avoidance has an indirect effect on physical well-being and satisfaction through depression (Rueda & Valls, 2016).

 We hypothesize that experiential avoidance mediates the relationship between the decrease in vitality, which is a symptom of depression, and the development of depression.
 In light of this hypothesis, this study aimed to investigate the mediation role of experiential avoidance in the relationship between subjective vitality and depression among university students.

 Material and Methods